 When you receive a press release, what makes you want to cover a game?

-It depends on the topic of the game, on the background of the team and sometimes on the genre.
+It depends on the topic of the game, the background of the team, and sometimes on the genre.

 Do you have any advice to give to indie developers on what content to transmit to you?